Chapel Hill Public Library

 - Learn a foreign language with Mango Languages or Little Pim (for kids/toddlers).

-- Use BookFlix orTumbleBooks to build a love of reading and learning through streaming videos and talking picture books.
+- Use BookFlix to build a love of reading and learning through streaming videos and talking picture books.

 4. Visit a neighboring library!